marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-repost-the-time-when-we-did-lean-backwards.md

 A couple of months ago I was very fortunate to work alongside a great team.
 They had a not so envious task before them, namely to introduce a new main concept into an legacy code base.
 You know, the code has been around for at least 5 years and now you need to add a concept that was no-one ever thought we would have in there.

 They did that.
-In just 3-4 months and delivered with flying colours.
+In just 3-4 months and delivered with flying colors.
 I didn’t have much to do with that, I merely observed their work.

 When they were done I proudly introduced the team to a new senior in the company and told him about their feat and how they had gone about doing it.
 His words: well, *that’s Lean backwards then*.